iechor/docs/content/network/drivers/bridge.md

   If your containers use the default bridge network, you can configure it, but all the containers use the same settings, such as MTU and `iptables` rules.
-  In addition, configuring the default bridge network happens outside of Docker itself, and requires a restart of Docker.
+  In addition, configuring the default bridge network happens outside of iEchor itself, and requires a restart of iEchor.

-  User-defined bridge networks are created and configured using `docker network create`.
+  User-defined bridge networks are created and configured using `iechor network create`.
 If different groups of applications have different network requirements, you can configure each user-defined bridge separately, as you create it.